tbaums/konvoy-kudo-studio/README.md

 To demonstrate the power of granular microservice scaling, first we need to generate more load on the Python Kafka API.
 We will then observe POST request times increase.
 Lastly, we will scale the Python Kafka API and observe POST request times return to normal.

 From User Research screen (assumes above demo steps completed):
-1. `kubectl scale deploy kafka-dummy-actor --replicas=70`
+1. `kubectl scale deploy kafka-robot-actor --replicas=70`
 1. Move mouse across left-hand panel
 1. Observe POST request duration in browser's Network panel (should be >1000ms)
 1. `kubectl scale deploy kafka-client-api --replicas=5`